exogen/foobot-graphql/README.md

 Listening on port 3000.
 ```

+Development mode features like JSON pretty printing and the GraphiQL endpoint
+will be enabled unless the server is run with `NODE_ENV=production`.

 ### As middleware

 If you have an existing Express server and want to add this GraphQL service as